keresztalina/cds_lang_5/README.md

 ### Installations
 1. Clone this repository somewhere on your device.
-2. The data is already contained within the ```/cds_lang_2/in``` folder.
+2. Download the data from https://www.kaggle.com/datasets/infamouscoder/depression-reddit-cleaned and unzip it.
+When writing the script, the folders were organized in the following way:

+- ```/cds_lang_5```
+    - ```/mdls```
+    - ```/out```
+    - ```/src```
+- ```/data```

 3. Open a terminal and navigate into the ```/cds_lang_5``` folder.
-Run the following lines in order to install the necessary packages and load the required language model:
+Run the following lines in order to install the necessary packages:

         pip install --upgrade pip
-        python -m spacy download en_core_web_md
         python3 -m pip install -r requirements.txt

 ### Run the script.
 In order to run the script, make sure your current directory is still the ```/cds_lang_2``` folder.

-In order to run the logistic regression classifier, from command line, run:
+Then, from command line, run:

-        python3 src/LR.py
+        python3 src/classifier.py

+The vectorizer and the model can be found in  ```/cds_lang_5/mdls```.
+The classification reports can be found in ```/cds_lang_5/out```.

+## Discussion
+Overall, the classifier performed significantly better than chance.
+A mean accuracy of 94% was achieved, performing with equal accuracy on the depression group vs the non-depression group (although precision, as opposed to only accuracy, was greater for the detection of depression as opposed to the detection of its absence from the text).
+Other classifiers on the same dataset have achieved similar accuracies, the greatest being 97%.